bairblog/bairblog.github.io/_posts/2017-10-17-lfd-surgical-robots.md

 Reinforcement Learning (SWIRL), and Deep Discovery of Continuous Options (DDCO).
 TSC considers robustly learning important switching events (significant changes in motion) that occur across all demonstrations.
-SWIRL proposes an algorithm that approximates a sparse, delayed reward function by a sequence of shorter term quadratic rewards.
+SWIRL proposes an algorithm that approximates a value function by a sequence of shorter term quadratic rewards.
 DDCO is a general framework for imitation learning with a hierarchical representation of the action space.
-In retrospect, all of the three of these algorithms are special cases of the same general framework, where the demonstrator's behavior is generatively modeled as a sequential composition of unknown closed-loop policies that switch when reaching parameterized "transition states".
+In retrospect, all three algorithms are special cases of the same general framework, where the demonstrator's behavior is generatively modeled as a sequential composition of unknown closed-loop policies that switch when reaching parameterized "transition states".

 <!--more-->

 # Application to Surgical Robotics

-Robots such as Intuitive Surgical’s da Vinci have facilitated millions of surgical procedures using local teleoperation.
-Automation of surgical sub-tasks has the potential to reduce surgeon tedium and fatigue, operating time, and enable supervised tele-surgery over high-latency networks.
-Designing robot controllers in surgery is particularly difficult due to a limited field of view and imprecise actuation.
+Robots such as Intuitive Surgical’s da Vinci have facilitated millions of surgical procedures worldwide using local teleoperation.
+Automation of surgical sub-tasks has the potential to reduce surgeon tedium and fatigue, operating time, and enable supervised tele-surgery over higher-latency networks.
+Designing surgical robot controllers is particularly difficult due to a limited field of view and imprecise actuation.

-As a concrete task, pattern cutting is one of the Fundamentals of Laparoscopic Surgery, a training suite required for surgical residents.
-In this standard surgical training task, the  surgeon must cut and remove a printed pattern on a sheet of gauze, and is scored on time and accuracy:
+As a concrete task, pattern cutting is one of the Fundamentals of Laparoscopic Surgery, a training suite required of surgical residents.
+In this standard surgical training task, the  surgeon must cut and remove a pattern printed on a sheet of gauze, and is scored on time and accuracy:

 <p style="text-align:center;">
 <img
 src="{{site.url}}{{site.baseurl}}/assets/surgical_robots/pattern-cutting-task.png"
-alt="Figure 1: Pattern Cutting Task From The Fundamentals of Laparoscopic Surgery."><br>
+alt="Figure 1: Pattern Cutting Task, from the Fundamentals of Laparoscopic Surgery."><br>
 <i>
 Pattern cutting task from the Fundamentals of Laparoscopic Surgery.
 </i>
 </p>

-In (Murali 2015), we manually coded this task using hand-crafted a Deterministic Finite Automaton on the Da Vinci surgical robot.
+In (Murali 2015), we manually coded this task using hand-crafted Deterministic Finite Automaton on the da Vinci surgical robot.
 The DFA integrated 10 different manipulation primitives and two computer vision based checks:

 <p style="text-align:center;">